-The NCDMM Board Approves Additive Engineering Solutions LLC; GGS Information Services, Inc.; Parker Hannifin Corporation; the National Institute for Aviation Research at Wichita State University; and Spring Technologies Inc. Blairsville, Pa. — May 15, 2017.
-The National Center for Defense Manufacturing and Machining (NCDMM) proudly announces that its Board of Directors, at a meeting on May 2, 2017, approved the addition of two new Alliance Partners: Dynetics, Inc. and Identify3D, Inc. “Collaboration is integral to […]Read More
+The NCDMM Board Approves Additive Engineering Solutions LLC; GGS Information Services, Inc.; Parker Hannifin Corporation; the National Institute for Aviation Research at Wichita State University; and Spring Technologies Inc. Blairsville, Pa. — October 16, 2017.
+The National Center for Defense Manufacturing and Machining (NCDMM) proudly announces that its Board of Directors approved the addition of […]Read More

 The NCDMM story would not be complete without mentioning Lawrence J. Rhoades, whose entrepreneurial spirit and dedication to the advancement of manufacturing processes was known industry-wide.
 Larry was also one of one of the founding fathers of the NCDMM, and an inaugural member of the Board of Directors where he served until his untimely death in 2007.

 Larry left a profound and indelible mark not only on the manufacturing industry, but also here, at the NCDMM.
 Every day, each of us is reminded of Larry upon entering NCDMM headquarters in Blairsville where a magnificent Bald Eagle statue sits.
 It was a gift from Larry to the NCDMM not long after our founding.